jaredpalmer/tsdx/README.md

 That's it.
 You don't need to worry about setting up Typescript or Rollup or Jest or other plumbing.
 Just start editing `src/index.ts` and go!

-Below is a list of commands you will probably find useful.
+Below is a list of commands you will probably find useful:

 ### `npm start` or `yarn start`